muppirgautham/serversideprocessing/README.md

 ### Step 6:
-Publish the website in the given URL.
+Publish the website in the given URL: http://muppirgautham.student.saveetha.in:8000

 ## PROGRAM :